MarcoDuesentrieb/mbot/mbot_bringup/README.md

 - `/mbot/motor (mbot_msgs/Motor)`:
   Motor commands (-255: full backward, 255: full forward) for mCore to drive the left and right wheel.

+### emg_plotter

+This node subscribes to the `/mbot/emg` topic to collect EMG data from both sensors.
+It then displays this data graphically as a bar chart using Matplotlib.
+Additionally, it indicates whether the EMG sensor is connected by periodically retrieving the `/peripheral_connected` parameter, which is set by the `mbot_bringup_node`.

+#### Topics subscribed

+- `/mbot/emg (mbot_msgs/EMG)`:
+  EMG voltage from both Sensor 1 and Sensor 2.

 ## Parameter files